 - People who have chronic health conditions, such as high or low blood pressure or heart disease, may need to have blood pressure tests more often.

-Your doctor may also suggest checking your blood pressure at home.
-Automated home blood pressure monitors are available and easy to use.
-Some can be connected to your computer or cellphone, making it easy to transfer the information to an online medical record.
-Ask your doctor if this is an option for you.
+Your health care provider may also suggest that you check your blood pressure at home.
+Automated home blood pressure monitors are easy to use.
+Some can be connected to a computer or cellphone, allowing you to send the information to an online medical record.
+Ask your provider if this is an option for you.

-It's a good idea to keep a blood pressure log at home and have your doctor check your monitor once a year to make sure you are getting accurate readings.
+It's a good idea to keep a log of your home blood pressure readings.
+Also have your care provider check your monitor once a year to make sure you are getting accurate readings.

-Home blood pressure monitoring isn't a substitute for visits to your doctor.
+Home blood pressure monitoring isn't a substitute for visits to your health care provider.

 How you prepare

 No special preparations are usually needed for a blood pressure test.
-But the following steps may help your doctor get the most accurate measurement:
+But the following steps may provide the most accurate measurement:

-- Do not smoke, exercise or drink caffeinated beverages for 30 minutes to an hour before the test.
-Such activities increase your heart rate and blood pressure.
+- Do not smoke, exercise or use caffeine for 30 minutes to an hour before the test.
+Such activities increase blood pressure and heart rate.

-- Consider wearing a short-sleeved shirt so that the blood pressure cuff can be placed more easily around your arm.
+- Wear a short-sleeved shirt so that the blood pressure cuff can be placed more easily around your arm.

 - Relax in a chair for at least five minutes before the test.

-- Tell your doctor about the medications you take.
-Some drugs may affect your blood pressure.
+- Tell your health care provider about the medications you take.
+Some drugs may affect blood pressure.

 What you can expect